Asifanwar59/Dog-Breed-Classifier-From-VGG16/README.md

 		jupyter notebook dog_app.ipynb
 	```

-__NOTE:__ While some code was already been implemented to get me started, I implemented additional functionality to demonstrate a Dog Breed classifier model.
+__NOTE:__ While some code was already been implemented by Udacity team to get me started, I implemented additional functionality to demonstrate a Dog Breed classifier model.
 The model has two parts, one is develped from scratch and the other one using VGG16 pretrained model.

 __NOTE:__ PyTorch is used to train the CNNs.

 ## (Optionally) Accelerating the Training Process